-Reusable straws have taken off in the last few years, with people using them at restaurants, coffee shops, drive-thrus, and home as an eco-friendly alternative to plastic.
-Available in stainless steel, bamboo, silicone, and glass, the material and size you need may vary depending on the type and temperature of your beverage.
+Reusable straws are commonplace now, with people using them at restaurants, coffee shops, drive-throughs, and at home as an eco-friendly alternative to single-use plastic.
+Available in stainless steel, bamboo, silicone, glass, and more, the material and size you need may vary depending on the type and temperature of your beverage.
 Furthermore, certain options are better for travel, while others are more suitable for kids.
 And, of course, some straws just perform better than others.

 Works with a variety of tumblers

 Too narrow for smoothies and shakes

 Stainless steel straws are durable, reusable, and prevent the transfer of tastes and smells—making them a great all-around choice.
 This set from Alink stood up in testing to earn our overall best spot.
 With stainless steel, your straw won’t taste like iced coffee after you wash it and sip orange juice through the same straw later that day.
 Likewise, the straw was never too hot to touch or drink while testing.

 This particular set includes eight straws—four straight and four bent—which during testing, proved to be too narrow in diameter for thicker beverages like a shake but worked well for everything else.
 As an eco-friendly alternative to disposable straws that come with juice boxes or pouches, they work superbly.
 There are also eight removable silicone tips, providing a soft covering on the top of the straw to protect your lips and teeth.
 These tips are also different colors, which can be used as a beverage identifier, preventing glasses from getting mixed up among family members or during a dinner party.

 The straws are also 10.5 inches tall, making them long enough to become a handy accessory for many sport water bottles or large to-go mugs.
 Unlike most of the other products on this list, this set comes with an additional cleaning brush—a nice added bonus.